 And know this is easy – and it works as promised.
 Watch the video below! – Nagi xx

 PS Just to clarify, I’ve always been a fan of one pot short pastas – risoni, penne/ziti, macaroni etc because the shape makes them easy to stir and cook evenly in a sauce.
-Try my stovetop Mac N Cheese that just happens to be made in one pot!
-Or this Italian Chicken & Risoni/Orzo.
+Like stove top Mac N Cheese, One Pot Vegetable Pasta, Cheeseburger Casserole and Chili Mac.
+And this Italian Chicken & Risoni/Orzo.
 Long strand pastas are where I always had an issue!

 One Pot Chicken Alfredo Pasta